I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-AcidBurn/README.md

 # Acid Burn

-A script I put together to torment Call Center Scammers but can be used on your friends as well.. or Foes.
+A script I put together to torment Call Center Scammers but can be used on your friends as well...or foes.

 ## Description